charberg/CSA/documentation/README.txt

 The tasks of the project and mapping of the files used within the project between html-php are as follows:
 Upon entering the program (localhost/CSA/), the index.php script will run which will re-direct the user to intro_page.html contained within the pages folder.
-At this point the user will be asked to specify his/her program, the year the've completed, wehter or not they are on or off pattern, and what term they which to generate a schedule for.
+At this point the user will be asked to specify his/her program, the year they've completed, whether or not they are on or off pattern, and what term they which to generate a schedule for.
 From here the page sends all this information to the server.php file located within the php folder.
 The server will take this information and do one of 2 things:
-1. If the User specified on-patter, then it will generate a list of schedules for the specified term using a OnScheduleCourseCalculator oject, and send this list of schedules along with the other information specified to the my_schedule.php page located in the pages folder.
+1. If the User specified on-patter, then it will generate a list of schedules for the specified term using a OnScheduleCourseCalculator object, and send this list of schedules along with the other information specified to the my_schedule.php page located in the pages folder.

+2. If the User specified off-pattern, the server will re-direct the user to the Off_Schedule_Courses.php page inside th pages folder.
+From here the user will specify which courses were previously completed and send this information back to the server.php.
-2. If the User specified off-pattern, then it will generate a list of schedules that best corresponds to the courses previously taken by the user using a OffScheduleCourseCalculator object and send this list along with all other information to the my_schedule.php page located in the pages folder.
+Then server.php will generate a list of schedules that best corresponds to the courses previously taken by the user using a OffScheduleCourseCalculator object and send this list along with all other information to the my_schedule.php page located in the pages folder.

-At this point the my_schedule.php will take that list of schedules and allow the user to schoose which one to display.
-Once the user has choosen a schedule, he/she hits the submit button, sending the choosen schedule to server.php.
+At this point the my_schedule.php will take that list of schedules and allow the user to choose which one to display.
+Once the user has choosen a schedule, he/she hits the submit button, sending the choosen schedule to courseServer.php.
 The server then takes this list of courses and increases the number of students for each, returning to my_schedule.php wheter or not all the courses were successfully registered in.